• Skip to primary navigation

 Variations

 • Gluten-free.
-Make the base from a gluten-free flour mix, add only 80% of volume since it usually absorbs more fluid than wheat flour.
+Make the base from a gluten-free flour mix; add only 80% of the volume since it usually absorbs more fluid than wheat flour.

 • Chocolate.
-Add 2 tablespoons of cocoa powder in the flour mix.
+Add two tablespoons of cocoa powder to the flour mix.

 • Gingerbread spiced.
 Add 1-2 teaspoon gingerbread spice mix.

 • Lemon flavored.
-Add 2 teaspoon grated lemon peel in the batter.
+Add 2 teaspoon grated lemon peel to the batter.

 • With carrots.
-Add ½ cup grated carrots and 1 teaspoon cinnamon in the batter.
+Add ½ cup grated carrots and 1 teaspoon cinnamon to the batter.

-Sponge cake made to a strawberry layer cake with whipped cream.
+Sponge cake made into a strawberry layer cake with whipped cream.

 Problem-solving